About the course

-You will also spend some time studying at the University of the West of England (UWE) in Bristol and have access all of their resources and support.
+You will also spend time studying at the University of the West of England (UWE) in Bristol and have access to all of their resources and support.
 This gives you the opportunity to work with a larger group of trainees in your subject, so you will feel part of a team.

 All trainee teachers must complete four compulsory modules:

 - Professional Development in Secondary Initial Teacher Education

 - Professional Practice in Secondary Initial Teacher Education

 - Core Teaching in Secondary Initial Teacher Education

 At the end of the course, you will be awarded the Postgraduate Certificate in Education (PGCE) from UWE Bristol, which carries 60 Masters level credits.